Survey Design

 Notice that we’re asking about two ideas in the same question: speed and accuracy.

-They are the same as Double Barrelled questions and suffer from the same issues.
+They are the same as Double Barrelled questions.